pietsch/oval/doc/source/install.rst

     >>> elis_validator.admin_email
     u'elis@cilea.it'

-The validator gets this information from the repository's ``Identify`` response.
+It gets this information from the repository's ``Identify`` response.

 There are also some initial validation results created in this step.
-All results are stored in the attribute results:
+These and all further results are stored in the attribute :attr:`results`:

 .. code-block:: python